AI Cheatsheet Generator: Turn Your Entire Textbook Into an Exam-Ready Review

 The most obvious time to use the cheatsheet generator is during finals week, when you need to compress an entire semester of material into a single reviewable document in the limited hours before the exam.

-A more effective approach, however, is to generate a cheatsheet at the end of each unit throughout the semester, roughly every three to four weeks, so that you can review it once and flag anything that does not make sense while you still have time to attend office hours and ask questions.
+A more effective approach, however, is to generate a cheat sheet at the end of each unit throughout the semester, roughly every three to four weeks, so that you can review it once and flag anything that does not make sense while you still have time to attend office hours and ask questions.
 Students who do this arrive at finals week with a complete library of cheatsheets they have already reviewed at least once, which turns the final study period into a second or third pass through familiar material rather than a frantic first encounter with content they neglected all term.

 It is also worth generating a cheatsheet before starting a new unit that builds on earlier material, because reviewing a quick summary of the prerequisite concepts means you walk into the new content with a solid foundation rather than a shaky one.

-For courses that allow a single-page cheatsheet during the exam itself, the generated output works well as a starting point that you then rebuild in your own format and at your own density, since the act of selecting and reorganizing the material forces a deliberate cognitive pass through it that passive reading never achieves.
+For courses that allow a single-page cheat sheet during the exam itself, the generated output works well as a starting point that you then rebuild in your own format and at your own density, since the act of selecting and reorganizing the material forces a deliberate cognitive pass through it that passive reading never achieves.

 What This Does Not Do

-The cheatsheet cannot account for the specific habits and preferences of your individual professor.
+The cheat sheet cannot account for the specific habits and preferences of your individual professor.
 It does not know that your professor reliably includes one exam question based on a story she told in lecture that never appeared in the slides, that your teaching assistant emphasized a particular type of problem during the review session, or that last year's version of the exam leaned heavily on the final three chapters of the course.

 These are insights you gain by paying close attention to the people teaching your course, and they remain your responsibility.
 Orbie handles the work of processing hundreds of pages and organizing them into a usable review document, while you supply the judgment about which parts of that material your professor is most likely to test.